jeremy-koch/MCEN3030/0_details/course-policies.md

 The final exam will be cumulative.

----

-**email professionalism:**
+## Professionalism

-In the past year, have observed an uptick in emails that suggest students are not paying attention to course policies.
+In the past year, have observed an uptick in emails that indicate students are not paying attention to course policies and/or that students believe that course policies should not apply to them.
+Policies are only policies if they apply to the entire class.

 I am glad to receive emails from you in general, don't be discouraged to send them to me, but I would like you to think twice before:
 - ... sending an email with just "question" (or something similar) in the subject line.
 See [how to write emails for this class](pro-emails.md).
 - ... asking me to move deadlines/exams because you have a project or exam in another class.
-- ... asking me to accept a late submission without penalty, including if you "forgot" or "thought you had already submitted it".
+- ... asking me to accept a late submission without penalty, including if you "forgot", "thought you had already submitted it", or had internet issues on the due date.
 - ... asking me for extra credit or to curve exams.
 - ... asking me when the final is.
 [It has been scheduled already](https://www.colorado.edu/registrar/students/calendar/finals), and it takes place in the classroom unless you hear otherwise.
 - ... asking me to round up your grade.

 ... or similar requests.
-This has become a big enough concern that I am implementing the following policy: everyone currently has 0.5% bonus points in the class, but if you send any of the above types of emails, or similar, you lose it.
-This may not seem like a lot, but FYI I do not round an 89.9% to an A-...
-I might round an 89.99% but no promises.
-(There has to be a cutoff somewhere!)
-Send only succinct, organized emails all semester without attempting to circumvent course policy, and you've got the 0.5%.

-If you have an acute medical situation or travel associated with a university-sanctioned team (e.g., CU lacrosse or the Wind Energy Team), please do send the email without hesitation.
+Please do not try to circumvent course policies, the answer is no.

 ## Class Disruption

-This is a "flipped classroom" that involves discussion between students and computer use.
+This is a [flipped classroom](flipped-classroom.md) that involves discussion between students and computer use.
 The classroom will be lively -- it is imperative that we remain focused.
 If you are seen to be checking social media/the news/sports scores, playing games, watching non-course-related videos, listening to music, etc. ... basically if you are using class time for things not related to class ... you will be asked to leave the classroom and your in-class score for the day will be a non-droppable zero.
 This includes phone use.
 :::{caution}
-A rough calculation: after dropping a few, your grade on the "in-class" portion of the class will be based on something like 20 in-class problems this semester.
+A rough calculation: after dropping a few, your grade on the in-class portion of the class will be based on something like 20 in-class problems this semester.
 A zero on one will drop your overall grade by about 0.5%.
 :::

 ## Late Work